top of page

 • Generic designs with no emotional pull

-• Merch being treated as an afterthought instead of part of the event experience
+• Treating merch as an afterthought instead of part of the event experience

 When merch is rushed or copied from previous events, attendees don’t feel any urgency to buy.
 If it feels replaceable, it becomes forgettable.